 Why do we need big trees in cities?

-Trees provide incredible value to urban environments.
-Some of the benefits include improving air and water quality, reducing flooding and combined sewer overflows, creating safer neighborhoods, reducing urban heat-island effect, and reducing energy consumption.
-According to research from the USDA Forest Service, a tree with a 30’ (77cm) diameter tree provides seventy times the air quality benefits of one with a 3’ (8 cm) diameter.
-The benefits are real and proven: cities need trees.
+Trees provide incredible value to urban environments including improving air and water quality, reducing flooding and combined sewer overflows, creating safer neighborhoods, reducing urban heat-island effect, and reducing energy consumption.

 Why do trees need soil?

 Trees and soil are ecologically interdependent; soil quantity and quality have a huge impact on a tree’s overall health and long-term growth.
 Trees need soil in order to establish healthy roots systems that have access to adequate air, water, and nutrients that will be able to support the tree for decades to come.